arsal7477/CS_351_AI_Lab_2022115/Lab 1/Ai_game_exercise_(Binary Search).md

 </div>

 <!--  code -->
-Below is the Python code for the AI guessing game using BST Algorithm:
+Below is the Python code for the AI guessing game using Binary Search Algorithm:

 ```python
 def guessgame():